-Rule 5.7 Proof of Relationship or Guardianship
+Rule 5.6 Proof of Relationship or Guardianship

-Documents must contain both parent/applicant and child’s name.
+Documents must include both the parent/applicant and child’s name.
 Acceptable proof includes:

 Long form birth certificates, or

-Court documents indicating custody, or
+Court documents outlining custody arrangements and the child’s name must be listed in court documents.

-Elementary/Middle/High School registration documents produced by the school.
+Elementary/Middle/High School registration documents provided by the school.

-If the child’s parent is unable to act as the parent or if the parent has delegated his or her authority to someone else, acceptable forms of guardianship verification include:
+If the child’s parent is unable to act in the role of the parent or if the parent has delegated his or her authority to someone else, acceptable forms of guardianship verification include:

-MDHS Guardianship/In Loco Parentis Verification form (if the signing parent’s identity and relationship can be verified)
+MDHS Guardianship/In Loco Parentis Verification form (if the signing parent’s identity and relationship can be verified).

-Court Order
+Court Order - must be certified documents by the courts.

-Source: 4 5 C F R 9 8 .
-2 0 ; 4 5 C F R 9 8 .
-2 1 ; Miss.
+Source: 45 CFE 98.20; 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: October 2021
+Revised: August 2025

-Rule 5.8 Proof of State Residency (parent/applicant)
+Rule 5.7 Proof of State Residency (Parent/Applicant)

-The address on the documents must verify a Mississippi address, and at least one (1) must verify the address listed on the application.
+The address of residency on any submitted documentation must be listed as a Mississippi address.
 The address listed on the application should accurately reflect where the applicant resides, even if on a temporary basis.
 Acceptable forms include:

 Valid Mississippi driver’s license